 • Official English translation of diploma – My diploma is in Filipino so I requested an official English translation from the school.
 If your school does not provide an official translation, then please seek the help of translation services like Orange.

 • Certificate of Graduation – This is to further prove you have a tertiary degree.
+I believe this is only available from my university.
+Check with your university if they release a document like this, otherwise ignore this requirement.

 • Cover Letter – This is not required but there may be some circumstances you need to explain (e.g. not submitting the original passport because I have an upcoming trip).
+I submitted a covering letter containing a list of the documents I had submitted.

 • Letter of Undertaking – In my experience, I did not need to provide proof of having bought medical insurance upon application BUT I promised INZ through a letter that I would buy insurance valid throughout my stay if the visa is approved.
-Note: The visa information page lists that you must provide proof.
-That sucks since you still are not sure about the visa approval.
-I suggest to ask your visa officer if a letter of undertaking would suffice.
-Otherwise buy from Orbit Protect or Southern Cross and make sure you can change the start date.

 Where can I have the medical examination?